-Anna Cawdry is an experienced Occupational Therapist having qualified in 1996.
+Anna Cawdry is an experienced Occupational Therapist qualified in 1996 and previous to that having studied psychology.
 She is registered with the Health and Care Professions Council and is a member of the British Association of Occupational Therapists.
 Anna is also a member of the College of Occupational Therapists special interests groups for Housing and Practitioners in Independent Practice.

 Anna has worked in the NHS, Local Authority and the Independent Sector gaining extensive experience of working with adults and children with complex disabilities.
 In 1997, Anna worked as an Occupational Therapist in the USA and still maintains her American OTR registration.

 Hannah is a vocational rehabilitation professional with over 10 years of experience of working with clients who have wide ranging needs.
 She has gained comprehensive experience in complex case management including physical disability, mental health, learning disabilities and brain injury, and she has also worked as UK Operations Manager for two of the UK’s largest Vocational Rehabilitation providers, including management of several teams of consultants delivering vocational assessment and case management services across a number of specialist retention, transition and return to work contracts.